mdalzell/mattdalzell.com/src/blog/gotcha-catching-custom-errors-in-typescript.md

 There is a bug in the `BaseballError` class that would cause the if statement to evaluate false and the error to be passed over.
 Can you find it?

 The problem is that by extending `Error`, `BaseballError` internally has `this` set to be an instance of `Error`, including the the _prototype_.
-Because `instanceOf` checks the prototype, without explicitly setting it in the constructor the prototype will always remain the same as the base class (in this case `Error`).
+Unless the prototype of `this` is explicitly set in the constructor , it will always remain equal to `Error.prototype`, causing `instanceof BaseballError` to evaluate false.
+This was unintuitive to me, as I had assumed that in TypeScript the prototype was always set to match the constructor's class upon instantiation.

 A better version of the `BaseballError` class looks like this: